 Foraging Puzzle Feeders

-In nature, cats will likely have to search in multiple place to find prey.
-Imitating this pattern of hunting is a great way to tap into their instincts and really make sure they fully get the experience of hunting.
-This is also a great option to draw out the hunt for your cat, especially if you will be gone for an extended period of time.
+In nature, cats have to search in multiple place to find prey.
+Imitating this pattern of hunting is a great way to make sure they fully get the experience of hunting.
+This is also a great option to keep your cat occupied for longer, especially if you will be gone for an extended period of time.

 My favorite foraging style feeder is Doc and Phoebe’s Hunting Feeder.
-It’s a few adorable mice that you fill with treats or kibble and set out in various locations for your cat to find.
+It’s technically not just one feeder toy as it’s made from a few adorable mice that you fill with treats or kibble.
+These get set out in various locations for your cat to find.
 Your cat has to push the mice around to get the food out so it’s a bit like what they’d do when they find real prey.

-Of course, you can also use a series of small dishes (including these adorable and colorful cat shaped dishes) to DIY this style of toy.
-This may be better if your cat eats wet food, though you’ll want to make sure they can find their prey relatively easily.
+You can also use a few of small dishes (including these adorable and colorful cat shaped dishes) to DIY this style of toy.
+This may be better if your cat eats wet food, though make sure they can find their prey relatively easily if you try this.
 It’s not great to have wet food sitting out for too long.

 Pushy Puzzle Feeders

-My favorite puzzle feeder, Buggin’ Out, falls under the category of a puzzle feeder your cat needs to push something to get to the food.
-These are different than the puzzle feeders listed above as usually there’s a series of wells or objects that are fixed to a solid board your cat needs to push.
-The reason I like Buggin’ Out so much is that you can alter how you set it up to make it easier or harder for your cat.
-To make it easier, you can put the treats in the wells and just cover them with the leaves.
+My favorite puzzle feeder, Buggin’ Out, falls under the category of a puzzle feeder your cat needs to push something attached to the food puzzle to get to the food.
+These are different than the food ball style puzzle feeders.
+Your cat doesn’t need to push the whole puzzle to get their snacks; instead, there’s a series of wells or objects that are fixed to a solid board your cat needs to push.

 Many of these feeders are also really frickin’ cute.
 Buggin’ Out is a leaf with a series of lady bugs on it, but the same company also makes a (more challenging) raincloud puzzle feeder.
 An easier version is the Melon Madness feeder.